Four Point Program

 Ninth Grade – Immersion

-During their first year at Gould, students travel to places like Tanzania, Ecuador, or China to experience entirely new cultures meant to broaden students’ views—an invaluable tool in their journey through their academic and personal life.
+During their first year at Gould, students travel to places like Tanzania, Ecuador, Peru, China, or Morocco to experience entirely new cultures meant to broaden students’ views—an invaluable tool in their journey through their academic and personal life.

 Tenth Grade – Expression

-During this time students participate in activities with Gould alumni, complete service projects, and work with professional artists during multi-day workshops to develop their creative confidence, better understand service, and strengthen their sense of place as it relates back to how they can impact their own various communities.
+During this time, students complete service projects, work with professional artists during multi-day workshops to develop their creative confidence, better understand service, participate in activities with Gould alumni, and strengthen their sense of place as it relates back to how they can impact their own communities.

 Eleventh Grade – Awareness